felixgrunberger/rRNA_maturation/pipeline/README.md

 ### Data management

-To simplify readability of the following scripts and the Rscripts, the folder management is shown in the following:
+To simplify readability of the following scripts and the Rscripts, the folder management is shown in the following (only exemplarily for the direct cDNA datasets, direct RNA paths are commented when necessary):

 ``` bash
 rRNA_maturation/